dotnet/docs-maui/docs/ios/capabilities.md

 - Siri
 - Wireless accessory configuration

-Capabilities are added to the *Entitlements.plist* file.
+Capabilities are added to your app's *Entitlements.plist* file.
 For more information about entitlements, including how to add an entitlements file to your project, see [Entitlements](entitlements.md).

 <!-- markdownlint-disable MD025 -->
 # [Visual Studio](#tab/vs)